 2.4.
 Confirmations.
-In addition to, but not in lieu of, the foregoing, the Parties agree that Company may confirm a recorded telephonic Transaction by forwarding to Customer a facsimile Confirmation and that a reasonable time for the receipt by Customer of a Confirmation is within 24 hours of the Transaction formation.
+In addition to, but not in lieu of, the foregoing, the Parties agree that Seller shall and Buyer may confirm a recorded telephonic Transaction by forwarding to the other a facsimile Confirmation and that a reasonable time for the receipt by a Party of a Confirmation is within two (2) Business Days of the Transaction formation.
 Company does hereby adopt its letterhead, including its address, as its signature on any Confirmation as the identification of Company and authentication by Company of the Confirmation, and such letterhead shall be sufficient to verify that Company originated the Confirmation.
-The Parties agree that any objections to the contents of the Confirmation shall be made in writing on or before the Confirm Deadline for all purposes hereunder and at law.
-Upon issuance of a Confirmation and the passage of the Confirm Deadline, if no objection to the Confirmation has been then received, the Confirmation shall be conclusive evidence of the Transaction made the subject matter thereof and the final expression of all of its terms.
+Each Party agrees that any objections to the contents of a Confirmation from the other party shall be made in writing on or before the Confirm Deadline for all purposes hereunder and at law.
+Upon issuance of a Confirmation and the passage of the Confirm Deadline, if no objection to the Confirmation has been then received, the Confirmation shall be conclusive evidence of the Transaction made the subject matter thereof and the final expression of all of its terms; provided, however, that if the Parties have forwarded conflicting Confirmations to one another and no objection to such Confirmation is received by either Party then Seller’s Confirmation shall govern.

 2.5.
 Enforcement of Transactions.
-The Parties agree not to contest or assert a defense to the validity or enforceability of telephonic Transactions entered into in accordance with this Agreement under laws relating to (i) whether certain agreements are to be in writing or signed by the Party to be thereby bound or (ii) the authority of any employee of the Party if the employee name is stated in the Transaction Tape.
+The Parties agree not to contest or assert a defense to the validity or enforceability of telephonic Transactions entered into in accordance with this Agreement under laws relating to (i) whether certain agreements are to be in writing or signed by the Party to be thereby bound or (ii) the authority of any employee of the Party if the employee name is stated in the Transaction Tape (provided, however, if a Party provides the other Party with a list of those of its employees that are exclusively authorized by the Party to enter into a Transaction, then the Party shall be able to challenge the authority of any of its employees other than such listed employees).

 ARTICLE 3.
 QUANTITY OBLIGATIONS 3.1.
 Seller's Sales Obligation.
-Seller shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a quantity of Gas equal to the quantity properly requested by Buyer up to the DCQ or MaxDQ, if applicable ("Buyer's Requested Quantity").
+Seller shall Schedule, or cause to be Scheduled, at the Delivery Point(s) on a firm basis each Gas Day a quantity of Gas equal to the DCQ quantity or, if applicable, amount of the MaxDQ properly requested by Buyer, ("Buyer's Requested Quantity").
 Unless otherwise agreed nothing in this Agreement, and in particular this Article 3, shall require or permit either Party to Schedule Gas at a point other than a Delivery Point or in excess of the DCQ, Maximum Daily Delivery Point Quantity or MaxDQ, as applicable.

 3.2.
 Seller's Failure to Schedule.
 If on any Gas Day Seller fails to Schedule Buyer's Requested Quantity, then such occurrence shall constitute a "Seller's Deficiency Default" and "Seller's Deficiency Quantity" shall be the numerical difference between Buyer's Requested Quantity and the amount of Gas Scheduled for such Gas Day.
-In the event of a Seller's Deficiency Default, Seller shall pay Buyer the sum of the following: (i) an amount equal to the product of the Seller's Deficiency Quantity multiplied by the Replacement Price Differential, plus (ii) liquidated damages equal to $0.15 multiplied by Seller's Deficiency Quantity to cover Buyer's administrative and operational costs.
-During any Month in which Seller's nonperformance continues for a period of five consecutive Gas Days Buyer may elect upon notice to Seller, without liability, not to recommence Scheduling Gas hereunder for the remainder of such Month, but for no longer period.
+In the event of a Seller's Deficiency Default, Seller shall pay Buyer an amount equal to the product of the Seller's Deficiency Quantity multiplied by the Replacement Price Differential During any Month in which Seller's nonperformance continues for a period of five consecutive Gas Days Buyer may elect upon notice to Seller, without liability, not to recommence Scheduling Gas hereunder for the remainder of such Month, but for no longer period (unless all Transactions and this Agreement are terminated pursuant to Section 4.1).
 Subject to offset pursuant to Section 3.5, payment to Buyer shall be made on the 25th Day of the Month in which Seller receives Buyer's statement for same.